mesopelagique/ClassStoreDiagram/README.md

 # ClassStoreDiagram

-Create class diagram from your class store
+Create class diagram for your class store

 ## Usage